 \subsection{Higher order rigidity when $\dim(K)=1$}

 Now we give a new proof of Theorem~\ref{thm:alex} by analyzing the critical points of a stiff bar energy.
-We recall that the key hypothsis of Theorem \ref{thm:alex} is that, for the frameowrk $(G,\p)$ under consideration, we have $\dim(K) = 1$.
+We recall that the key hypothesis of Theorem \ref{thm:alex} is that, for the framework $(G,\p)$ under consideration, we have $\dim(K) = 1$.
 For the rest of this section, we will assume that $\dim(K)=1$.
 We now describe a sequence of $2k$ derivative tests that apply to this case.